Direct applications to Deakin for Trimester 1 2019 close 17 February 2019

 To access your official course details for the year you started your degree, please visit the handbook

-To qualify for the Graduate Diploma of Public Relations, a student must successfully complete 6 of the units listed below and 2 electives.
+To qualify for the award of Graduate Diploma of Public Relations, students must successfully complete 6 credit points from the units listed below and 2 credit points of electives.

 AAI018 Academic Integrity (0-credit-point compulsory unit)